-Berlin-based Natascha Sadr Haghighian’s exhibition at Carroll / Fletcher might appear visually spare, but with each work, Haghighian draws you further into a game of institutional hide-and-seek, in which visibility and invisibility, the act of remaining hidden and being revealed, are played out as Machiavellian manipulations of the conventions of spectatorship… Continue reading Natascha Sadr Haghighian at Carroll/Fletcher, London
+My latest review for Art-Agenda Berlin-based Natascha Sadr Haghighian’s exhibition at Carroll / Fletcher might appear visually spare, but with each work, Haghighian draws you further into a game of institutional hide-and-seek, in which visibility and invisibility, the act of remaining hidden and being revealed, are played out as Machiavellian manipulations of the conventions of spectatorship… Continue reading Natascha Sadr Haghighian at Carroll/Fletcher, London

 My column in April's ArtReview magazine.
 Read the entire issue for free at www.artreviewdigital.com What’s the value of an art college education?
 And is it really worth getting into shitloads of debt for?
 That’s the question that continues to grind away in the world of UK higher education, as students this year begin to face… Continue reading The value of art school?